-During your initial consultation we will discuss your desired changes and expectations, review your medical history and current health, and make an assessment on whether a tummy-tuck is the right procedure for you.
-This is a good time to ask specific questions about the abdominoplasty procedure so that you are fully prepared, mentally and emotionally, for surgery.
-Dr. Summers will review in detail how the abdominoplasty procedure will be performed for you and he will discuss all of the risks of the procedure with you.
+During your initial consultation we will discuss your desired changes and expectations, review your medical history, and current health, and make an assessment on whether a tummy-tuck is the right procedure for you.
+This is a suitable time to ask specific questions about the abdominoplasty procedure so that you are fully prepared, mentally, and emotionally, for surgery.
+Dr. Summers will review in detail how the abdominoplasty procedure will be performed for you, and he will discuss all the risks of the procedure with you.
 Dr. Summers will also discuss if any ancillary procedures, such as liposuction, are appropriate.
-At the end of your initial consultation, Dr. Summers will provide you with a quotation that outlines all of the fees associated with your selected procedure(s).
+At the end of your initial consultation, Dr. Summers will provide you with a quotation that outlines all the fees associated with your selected procedure(s).
 If you wish to proceed with the tummy-tuck, you will be scheduled for a second consultation.

-The second consultation is designed to give you an opportunity to ask any additional questions and to make sure that you fully understand all of the pre-operative requirments, post-operative restrictions and potential risks and complications of the abominoplasty procedure.
-The informed consent documents will be reviewed in detail, photographs will be obtained, laboratory work and a medical clearance (if necessary) will be requested, prescriptions will be written, a surgical date will be selected and a deposit will be collected.
+The second consultation is designed to give you an opportunity to ask any additional questions and to make sure that you fully understand all the pre-operative requirements, post-operative restrictions and potential risks and complications of the abdominoplasty procedure.
+The informed consent documents will be reviewed in detail, photographs will be obtained, laboratory work and a medical clearance (if necessary) will be requested, prescriptions will be written, a surgical date will be selected, and a deposit will be collected.
 We will also give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, avoidance of smoking, and the use or avoidance of certain vitamins and medications.

 Generally, post-operative instructions call for rest and limited movement in order to speed up the healing process and recovery time.
 The length of recovery varies with each procedure and is different for each tummy tuck Maryland patient.
 Bruises usually disappear within a few days, and most swelling is gone in a matter of weeks.
 If you follow our post-operative instructions carefully, you will be able to enjoy your normal activities within no time.
 Your scars will fade over time but are permanent.
 We take care to conceal any scars so that they are barely visible, if at all.
 The image-enhancing effects of plastic surgery become more evident over time with certain procedures taking up to a year for your body to fully adjust and settle into its new look.
 When you come in for your consultation we can discuss your expected recovery period and any post-operative instructions in detail.